cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~
 Input:

- k: Evaluator secret key.
+ k: A scalar value taken from [1,p-1].
  M: An element in GG.
- h: optional cofactor (defaults to 1).

 Output:

- Z: Scalar multiplication of the point M by k, element in GG.
+ Z: An element in GG.

 Steps:

  1. Z := kM
- 2. Z <- hZ
- 3. Output Z
+ 2. Output Z
 ~~~

 ### OPRF_Unblind